Andrew Henderson Leith Fraser: Career

 Fraser retained the position of Governor of the Western province of Bengal following the 1905 Partition of Bengal.
 However, his role in the planning of partition of Bengal, earned him notoriety among nationalist agitators, with a notable assassination attempt in 1907 which attempted to derail his train.
 Another assassination attempt in November 1908 involved a pistol which failed to go off, the would-be assassin later declaring that he wanted to show Bengalis that even the Lieutenant-Governor was not invincible.

 He was succeeded in 1908 by Sir William Baker.

+He was elected President of The Asiatic Society for 1905–07.

 In 1897, he was appointed a Companion of the Order of the Star of India (CSI), and he was knighted with the KCSI in the 1903 Durbar Honours.

 Fraser 's published works include his memoirs Among Indian Rajahs and Ryots published in 1909, and India under Curzon and After published in 1911.
 He lived his final years at 22 Heriot Row in Edinburgh's Second New Town.

 Andrew Henderson Leith Fraser died on 26 February 1919.
 He is buried in Dean Cemetery in Edinburgh, on the south wall of the north section, backing onto the original cemetery.
 The stone is very distinctive, carrying a St Andrews Cross in red granite by McGlashan.

 He is also the founder and the first principal of one of the biggest and most popular public school Rajkumar College, Raipur, Chhattisgarh, India.